Boston Harbor: 20th century

 The lawsuits forced then-Massachusetts Governor Michael Dukakis to propose separating the water and sewer treatment divisions from the MDC, resulting in the creation of the Massachusetts Water Resources Authority in 1985.
 The slow progress of the cleanup became a key theme of the 1988 U.S. presidential election as George H. W. Bush defeated Dukakis partly through campaign speeches casting doubt on the governor's environmental record, which Dukakis himself had claimed was better than that of Bush.
 The court-ordered cleanup continued throughout the next two decades and is still ongoing.

-Before the clean-up projects, the water was so polluted that The Standells released a song in 1965 called "Dirty Water" which referred to the sorry state of the Charles River.
-Neal Stephenson, who attended Boston University from 1977 to 1981, based his second novel, Zodiac, around pollution of the harbor.
+Before the cleanup projects, the water's pollution gained notability in popular culture when The Standells released their 1965 song, "Dirty Water", which referred to the state of the Charles River.
+Neal Stephenson, who attended Boston University from 1977 to 1981, based his second novel, Zodiac, around pollution of Boston Harbor.

 Since the writing of the song, the water quality in both the Harbor and the Charles River has significantly improved, and the projects have dramatically transformed Boston Harbor from one of the filthiest in the nation to one of the cleanest.
 Today, Boston Harbor is safe for fishing and for swimming nearly every day, though there are still beach closings after even small rainstorms, caused by bacteria-laden storm water and the occasional combined sewer overflow.

+21st century

-In 2022, pieces of plastic transmission line used in rock explosives, (known as explosive shock tubing) began washing up on coastal shores of Cape Cod and Rhode Island.
+In 2022, pieces of plastic transmission line used in rock explosives, known as explosive shock tubing, began washing up on coastal shores of Cape Cod and Rhode Island.
 This led to an investigation that was conducted by the U.S. Army Corps of Engineers, it was suspected to have been related to a concluded Boston Harbor dredging project.
 The outcome was to seek to find methods to prevent future environmental impacts from reoccurring.

 Geography

-Boston Harbor is a large harbor which constitutes the western extremity of Massachusetts Bay.
+Boston Harbor is a large harbor, which constitutes the western extremity of Massachusetts Bay.
 The harbor is sheltered from Massachusetts Bay and the open Atlantic Ocean by a combination of the Winthrop Peninsula and Deer Island to the north, the hooked Nantasket Peninsula and Point Allerton to the south, and the harbor islands in the middle.
 The harbor is often described as being split into an inner harbor and an outer harbor.
 The harbor itself comprises 50 sqmi with 180 mi of shoreline and 34 harbor islands.

-Inner harbor
+Inner Harbor

 The inner harbor was historically the main port of Boston and is still the site of most of its port facilities as well as the Boston waterfront, which has been redeveloped for residential and recreational uses.
 The inner harbor extends from the mouths of the Charles River and the Mystic River, both of which empty into the harbor, to Logan International Airport and Castle Island, the latter now connected by land in 1928 to Boston, where the inner harbor meets the outer harbor.